meireles11/finance-app/README.md

 # 💰 Stock Portfolio Web App

 This is a Flask-based web application that simulates a stock trading platform.
-Originally developed as part of Harvard's [CS50x](https://cs50.harvard.edu/x/) course — Week 9: Flask.
+Originally developed as part of Harvard's [CS50x](https://cs50.harvard.edu/x/) course.
 Users can register, log in, quote real stock prices, buy and sell shares, and view their portfolio and transaction history.

 ---